-While te majority of the population of Georgia is ethnic Georgians, the Azerbaijani make up about only a tiny portion.
-Though they are an old nation, very few of their tribal traditions have been preserved.
+The Azerbaijanis make up a small portion of the Georgian population.
+Though the Azeris are an old nation, very few of their tribal traditions have been preserved.

-Georgia, like most of the Caucasus nations, has suffered from the tension between the various ethnic groups, which has sometimes resulted in violence.
-However, the Azerbaijani who live there enjoy more freedoms than those living in Azerbaijan.
+Georgia, like most Caucasus nations, has suffered from the tension between various ethnic groups, which has sometimes resulted in violence.
+However, the Azerbaijanis who live there enjoy more freedoms than those living in Azerbaijan.

 Azerbaijani settlements in the Caucasus were traditionally divided into makhelle, or villages, made up of extended families.
-Before Soviet rule in the 1920's, most Georgians worked as farmers or shepherds.
+Before Soviet rule in the 1920s, most Georgians worked as farmers or shepherds.
 The nation's greatest resources are the mild climate and fertile soils, which help to make farming successful.
-Nevertheless, most of the Azerbaijani are involved in industrial work.
+Nevertheless, most Azerbaijanis are involved in industrial work.
 They usually live in apartments in the cities and enjoy a typical, cosmopolitan lifestyle.

 In a desire to protect their culture, marriage within the family was encouraged.
 Unions between first cousins were considered the most desirable.
 Marriage to a non-Azerbaijani was almost unheard of prior to the Soviet period.
 Polygyny (having more than one wife) was only allowed in cases of infertility.